How Much Does Homeowners Insurance Cost in New York?

 Neighborhood Crime Rates

-If you live in an area that’s known for crime or an area where there’s a history of many burglaries, your quote will be very high.
+If you live in an area known for crime or a room with a history of many burglaries, your quote will be very high.

 Pets

-If you have a breed of dog that’s aggressive (for example, a pitbull or a rottweiler) your quote will be higher than median rates since your insurance may have to pay for the costs if your dog bites someone and that person sues you.
+If you have an aggressive dog breed (for example, a pit bull or a rottweiler), your quote will be higher than the median rates since your insurance may have to pay for the costs if your dog bites someone and that person sues you.

 Here, shopping around is imperative.
 Some policies may refuse coverage because you have that type of dog.